solomon-2105/hackathon-oct-2025/README.md

 We don’t just mark right or wrong — we identify *which concept* a student misunderstood (e.g., “retardation” in Physics).

 ✅ **Dynamic AI-Generated Assessments**
-Instead of showing the same test again, our AI uses GPT-4 to **generate new questions** focusing on the student’s weak topics.
+Instead of showing the same test again, our AI uses Gemini LLM to **generate new questions** focusing on the student’s weak topics.

 ✅ **Personalized Learning Flow**
 After every test, the system:
-- Explains wrong concepts in simple AI-generated explanations.
+- Explains wrong concepts in simple Gemini-generated explanations.
 - Recommends **targeted video lessons** using topic mapping.
 - Provides **practice question links** for reinforcement.
 - Generates **custom assignments** mixing weak and related topics.